Publication Ethics and Publication Malpractice Statement

 Citation Policy for Reviewers

-Reviewers must not request citations to their own work, to EJPAM, or to any other journal unless such references are clearly and directly necessary to improve the scientific quality of the manuscript.
-Coercive citation, citation padding, excessive self-citation, or any form of citation manipulation is strictly prohibited.
+Reviewers must not request citations to their own work, to EJPAM, or to any other journal unless such references are clearly necessary to improve the scientific quality of the manuscript.
+Any form of citation manipulation is unacceptable.

 Duties and Responsibilities of Authors